How I Deal with Life.....

 My twelve year old granddaughter and I are several generations apart.
 She begs for Roblox gift cards and spends her days in worlds of her own creation.
 She’s boujee and frenetic and carefree.
 She dances and throws her arms with abandon.
 And she wears Mom jeans.

-My teen years in the 70s, with its free love and marijuana smoke hanging heavy over concert venues while cops just winked at us as we toked, was just as carefree, but thankfully Mom jean free.
+My teen years in the 70s, with its free love and marijuana smoke hanging heavy over concert venues while cops just winked at us as we toked, were just as carefree, but thankfully Mom jean free.
 AC/DC sang about wet patches on seats, Fleetwood Mac’s Gold Dust Woman addressed drugs, Rush sang about dystopian futures, Ted Nugent growled about Wang Dang Sweet Poontang, and REO Speedwagon sang about a barely legal teenage girl.
 We sang loudly and didn't give one thought to what the lyrics meant.
 It was only decades later that I realized what these songs were really about.

 Then the 80s exploded and sexual lyrics became even more overt (or maybe I was just noticing more).
 Women started singing about sex right along with the men.
 Madonna sang about being like a virgin and Pat Benatar challenged men to hit her with their best shot, and Joan Jett owned her Bad Reputation.
 There was sweet romance with Heart and clean good fun with the Go Gos.
 We were Footloose looking over our shoulder for that Man Eater or those Betty Davis Eyes while Simple Minds reminded us, “Don’t Forget About Me.”
 The Police glorified stalking with Every Step You Take and we sang along at the top of our lungs.
 Boy George moaned, Do You Really Want to Hurt Me and we felt the pangs of broken romance to the core of our young wounded hearts.
 While this music was blossoming and booming I was in my early twenties, just starting my life with a clean slate and a fresh optimistic view of the future and of my role in the world.